 The NCAPI has a one quarter revision period and is not seasonally adjusted.

 The statistical accuracy of this index depends on price data obtained from a sample survey.

 Indices are considered to be statistically reliable unless otherwise noted with a quality indicator value.

-The average monthly response rate for builders in the survey for 2018 was 77%.
+The average monthly response rate for developers in the survey for 2021 was 82.6%.